markterweele/windows-itpro-docs/windows/whats-new/performance-lab/testing-methodology.md

 1. Disable Wi-Fi.

-   1. Go to device manager and disable Wi-Fi device.
+   1. Go to Device Manager and disable Wi-Fi device.

 1. Disable Ethernet if supported.